 Furthermore, the bill allows voters who are denied the right to vote in their preferred primary election due to an incorrect party affiliation on their registration file to cast a provisional ballot.
-They will also receive information on how to seek judicial review of their voting status.
-If it is determined that the voter was lawfully associated with their preferred party before the deadline, their provisional ballot will be counted.
+They will also receive information on how to initiate a judicial review of their voting status.
+If it is determined that the voter was lawfully associated with their preferred political party before the deadline, their provisional ballot will be counted.
 The bill also amends existing law to require the commissioner to notify registrants of their registration status within seven business days of receiving their registration form.

 Statutes affected: